SpineEventEngine/BuildSpeed/README.md

 4. Launch the `checkPerformance` task.
 It's not recommended to include this task into the build by default due to the long execution time.
 Instead, run it manually when needed and/or launch it on CI.

+## Extra Gradle configuration

+If the performance tests require additional configuration, e.g. configuring the tested plugins, add a file called `buildperformance.gradle.kts` to the root of the project.
+This script plugin will be applied to the `BuildPerformance` project.